gabeiglio/Mar/README.md

 ## What I am doing now?

-Learning about how to implement static type cheking, and how to properly translate the AST into some kind of intermediate code representation like three address code
+Learning about how to implement static type cheking, and how to properly translate the AST into some kind of intermediate code representation like three address code, oh and also I am researching into creating a testing framework in order to maintain stability on the compiler